rehierl/abstract-properties/10-x-hierarchies/11-0-setup-variations/1-1-superset-di-re.md

 - each set may have multiple child sets

 ```
-! invalid !
+invalid (!)
 ===========
 s1 -|-> s3
 s2 -|
 ```

-- s1 and s2 would both have to be supersets to s3
+- s1 and s2 would both have to be supersets of s3
-- s1 and s2 would be related and not disjoint - error
+- s1 and s2 would have to be related and not disjoint - error
 - it is not possible for a set to have disjoint supersets
-- supersets are by definition related - rooted paths
+- supersets are by definition related -> rooted paths
 - each set has no more than one parent set

 <!-- ======================================================================= -->